 As of July 18, 2018, our legacy Flash player is no longer in service.
-This decision was based on the increasing security vulnerabilities inherent with Flash, as well as the Flash player’s lack of support for the latest Vimeo features (eg: live streaming, 360 video, email capture, etc).
+This decision was based on the increasing security vulnerabilities inherent with Flash, as well as the Flash player’s lack of support for the latest Vimeo features (eg: live streaming, 360 video, contact forms, etc).

 Flash is a very widely distributed piece of software that constantly runs in the background of your computer.
 Because of its scale and complexity, it’s commonly associated with security vulnerabilities, with Adobe constantly combatting new attacks on the software.
 Removing Flash is a step toward making Vimeo a safer and more stable video hosting platform.

 Flash was used by default in the following browsers: